5 Steps to Developing a Content Strategy for 2022

-It’s the time of year where we’re all looking at 2019 and starting to make plans and set goals.
+It’s the time of year where we’re all looking at a new year and starting to make plans and set goals.
 But here’s what you don’t want to do in that process — create a content marketing plan that doesn’t include a true strategy.
-You need a content strategy to ensure that all of your content gets results, and now’s the time to commit to developing a content strategy for 2019.
+You need a content strategy to ensure that all of your content gets results, and now’s the time to commit to developing a content strategy for 2022.

 Whether you’ve created a content strategy in the past or you’ve never ever created one, it doesn’t matter.
 With each new set of goals, you need a new content strategy that helps map out how to make them happen.
 Otherwise, you’re going to be like me and my husband bickering on the Interstate in Orlando at 11 p.m. because you only sort of know where you’re going.

 What’s a Content Strategy?